Arrlindii/wagawin-sdk-ios/README.md

 ####**Important:  Submitting your App to the Appstore (IDFA Advertising Identifier)**

-When you submit your app to the Appstore you are asked if you use the IDFA (Advertising Identifier).
-The Wagawin SDK uses the IDFA to identify the user and to serve appropriate Ads, **therefore you have to select YES**
+When you submit your app to the Appstore, you are asked if you use the IDFA (Advertising Identifier).
+The Wagawin SDK uses the IDFA to identify the user and to deliver appropriate Ads, **therefore you have to select YES.**

 The following things also have to be checked: